survivejs/webpack-book/manuscript/appendices/01_comparison.md

 For a while, [RequireJS](http://requirejs.org/) was popular.
 The idea was to provide an asynchronous module definition and build on top of that.
 The format, AMD, is covered in greater detail later in this chapter.
 Fortunately, the standards have caught up, and RequireJS seems more like a curiosity now.

-I'll go through the main options next in greater detail.

 ## Make

 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) goes way back, as it was initially released in 1977.
 Even though it's an old tool, it has remained relevant.
 Make allows you to write separate tasks for various purposes.
 For instance, you could have different tasks for creating a production build, minifying your JavaScript or running tests.
 You can find the same idea in many other tools.